 Degraded mangroves in Sunderbans

-Bio-restoration is helping revive degraded mangroves in Sunderban: Planting of native salt-tolerant grasses and a diverse collection of carefully selected mangrove species in various zones of degraded mangrove patches is involved.
+Bio-restoration is helping revive degraded mangroves in Sunderban: Planting native salt-tolerant grasses and a broad assortment of carefully selected mangrove species in various zones of degraded mangrove patches is part of the bio-restoration process that is helping to recover degraded mangroves in the Sunderban.

-In the Sunderbans of West Bengal, a new technology established by Indian scientists for ecological restoration is assisting in the restoration of mangroves that have been destroyed due to rising sea levels, climate change, and human interference.
+In the Sunderbans of West Bengal, a new technology developed by Indian scientists for ecological restoration is assisting in the restoration of mangroves that have been destroyed as a result of rising sea levels, climate change, and human interference.
+This technology was developed for use in the Sunderbans of West Bengal.

-The Ramsar Convention has designated the Sundarbans as a protected wetland and a Unesco World Heritage Site.
-Small coastal patches of mangroves are extremely fragile, and habitat fragmentation is preventing species movement and dispersal.
+The Sundarbans have been given the status of both a protected wetland by the Ramsar Convention and a Unesco World Heritage Site by the latter organization.
+The small coastal patches of mangroves are exceedingly fragile, and the fragmentation of their environment is preventing the migration and distribution of species.

-Over the last five years, the restoration approach has been evaluated on a two-hectare degraded patch of mangroves in Ramganga village, and it has been found to be more successful than monoculture mangrove plantations, which is commonly practised.
-The project began in 2013 with the assistance of the Department of Biotechnology and is now expected to grow to 100 acres.
+The restoration strategy has been studied on a two-hectare degraded patch of mangroves in Ramganga village over the course of the past five years, and it has been determined to be more successful than monoculture mangrove plantations, which is the usually used form of mangrove reforestation.

 Degraded mangroves in Sunderbans